Simplified Template Cross Sections -- Stage 1.1 and 1.2: Bin Definitions

 In addition, a bin boundary is defined at $p_T^{Hjj} = 25\GeV$, which provides a separation into $2$-jet like and $\geq 3$-jet like phase-space regions to facilitate the uncertainty treatment for $gg\to H$ as background to VBF.

 \begin{itemize} \item The \framebox{$m_{jj} < 350\GeV$} bin contains the bulk of the $\geq 2$-jet region.
 It is further split into 3 $p_T^H$ bins with boundaries at $p_T^H = 60$ and $120\GeV$, aligned with the $1$-jet bin.
 This allows for an almost inclusive measurement of the $gg\to H$ $p_T^H$ spectrum in combination with the other jet bins.
-The $p_T^{Hjj}$ boundary here is kept as a subbin boundary.
+The $p_T^{Hjj}$ boundary here is kept as a sub-bin boundary.

 \item The \framebox{$m_{jj} > 350\GeV$} bin contains only a small fraction of the total $gg\to H$ cross section, which however constitutes the main background to VBF production.
-Hence it uses the same splitting as the corresponding high-$m_{jj}$ VBF bin in \sec{VBF} with boundaries defined at $m_{jj} = 700, 1000$, and $1500\GeV$.
-Currently, the $m_{jj} = 700\GeV$ boundary defines an explicit bin separation, while the higher $m_{jj}$ boundaries are kept as subbins.
+Hence it uses the same splitting as the corresponding high-$m_{jj}$ VBF bin in Section~\ref{sec:VBF} with boundaries defined at $m_{jj} = 700, 1000$, and $1500\GeV$.
+Currently, the $m_{jj} = 700\GeV$ boundary defines an explicit bin separation, while the higher $m_{jj}$ boundaries are kept as sub-bins.
 The $p_T^{Hjj}$ boundary is an explicit bin separation. \end{itemize} \end{itemize}